Shenweiwei-fine/EBSD-Reconstruction/README.md

 ## Build
 Suggested: Qt 5.14.1+ with MinGW32/64 toolkits
 ## Documentation for usage and for code details comming soon
-## Reconstruction algorithms still under examination
+## Reconstruction algorithms still under test